YolfTypo3/SavFilters/Documentation/Index.rst

    en

 :Description:
-   A set of filters (alphabetic, months, search, selectors, mini calendar...) to be used with extension created by SAV Library Kickstarter for the SAV Library Plus.
+   A set of filters (alphabetic, months, search, selectors, mini calendar...) to be used with extension created by SAV Library Kickstarter for the SAV Library Plus and SAV Library Mvc.

 :Keywords:
    sav_filters

 :Copyright:
-   2019
+   2021

 :Author:
    Laurent Foulloy